 Position: Founder & Trustee of the Arrhythmia Alliance

-Location: Chipping Norton, UK
+Location: Winchester, UK

 Trudie Lobban MBE, FRCP Edin, established STARS (Syncope Trust And Reflex anoxic Seizures) charity following the diagnosis of her daughter with RAS and at the request of her paediatric neurologist in 1993.
 STARS has developed into an international non-profit organisation and Trudie is recognised worldwide as a patient expert on syncope and unexplained loss of consciousness.